I1138/AutoPing/README.md

 # AutoPing V 1.0
 Python / Windows script to ping a range of ip adresses, collate responses, and return active adresses.

-This program now has a _minimally working_ linux port, with updates on the way.
-Check out the AutoPing_Linux branch for more deatails.

 ## Requires:
 - Python 3.5 (tested) or previous versions (theoreticaly working, but untested)
 - Windows / Dos shell (Ping, Findstr)